instaloader/instaloader/docs/cli-options.rst

    This feature requires the browser_cookie3 library.
    Compatible with :option:`--cookiefile` if you want to load cookies from browser profiles.
    Incompatible with :option:`--login` due to potential username mismatch between user input and browser login.
-   Supported browsers: Chrome, Firefox, Edge, Opera, Safari, Brave.
+   Supported browsers: Chrome, Chromium, Firefox, Edge, Brave, Opera, Opera GX, Safari, Vivaldi and Librewolf.

    After loading the cookies run the :option:`--login` option as it is required to download high quality media and to make full use of Instaloader's features.